Battle of the Nijmegen salient: Driel, Randwijk and Opheusden

 Meanwhile at Randwijk, aggressive patrolling by the Americans soon landed themselves head on against a troop concentration of German infantry forming up for an attack.
 This was a diversionary attack – the main attack was going to be attempted on Opheusden.
 The area with which the 506th defended included Easy Company – a platoon from which with thirty-five men, routed two German companies of about 300 men.
 American casualties (including those from Fox Company) were one dead, twenty-two wounded.
 German casualties were fifty killed, eleven captured, about 100 wounded.
 On 6 October, the 506th in a day of stiff fighting again supported by British artillery rounded up 150 POWs in the area and inflicted heavy losses which was estimated to consist of 300 men (the equivalent of two and a half companies).

 On the morning of 6 October the Germans launched their assault on Opheusden.
 Opposing the Americans were the 363rd Volksgrenadier Division.
 They completely surprised the US paratroopers and captured the village.
 A combined Anglo-American counter attack was attempted with the support of tanks of the Royal Scots Greys and with the assistance of the Duke of Cornwall's Light Infantry.
 The Germans were pushed out in parts of the village but heavy fighting continued.
 The Dorpsstraat was one of the streets where bitter house to house fighting took place and the battle on Dalwagenseweg road went on for three days.
 A windmill belonging to the Aalbers family gave refuge to more than 100 of the seriously injured on all sides.
 The Americans however began to run out of ammunition and casualties were mounting, and the decision was made to withdraw.
-The battle of Opheusden turned into a stalemate – the Germans couldn't capture the village whole nor could the allies.
-Over the next two days Opheusden was then pounded by rockets from typhoons as well as artillery leaving it a smouldering ruins.
+The battle of Opheusden turned into a stalemate – the Germans couldn't capture the village whole, and nor could the allies.
+Over the next two days Opheusden was then pounded by rockets from RAF Typhoons as well as artillery leaving it a smouldering ruins.
 The supporting 5th battalion Cornwalls also suffered heavy casualties – nearly seventy in all, and were relieved by a fresh US battalion later that day.